icanzilb/Languages/0-For-Instructor/4-ChallengeInstructions.markdown

 Since you should posses all skills how to complete this challenge you will receive only very basic instructions how to proceed about it.

+Add a new method to `ViewController` called:

+    toggleUnderstanding(tap: UITapGestureRecognizer)

-Add a new method called `toggleUnderstanding(tap: UITapGestureRecognizer)` to `ViewController` and change the `understandingTap` in `viewDidLoad()` to invoke that new method.
+and change the `understandingTap` in `viewDidLoad()` to invoke that new method.
 (Keep consulting the existing code throughout the challenge.)

 Inside `toggleUnderstanding(…)` call `toggleView(…)` and create an `isSelected` constant just like for the other strips.

 Than just like for the reading strip call a method to animate the image:

-    toggleUnderstandingImageViewSize(understandingImage, isSelected: isSelected)

-Create the new method as:

     func toggleUnderstandingImageViewSize(imageView: UIImageView, isSelected: Bool)

-Lookup `toggleReadingImageSize(…)` and in to`ggleUnderstandingImageViewSize(…)` in the same way create a loop over the imageView’s parent’s constraints.
+Lookup `toggleReadingImageSize(…)` and in `toggleUnderstandingImageViewSize(…)` in the same way create a loop over the imageView’s parent’s constraints.

 Add an if condition to find the `.Height` constraint.
 When you find that constraint – remove it and create a new `.Height` constraint between the `imageView` (as the first item) and its parent view.